 - The UMSA participated in a number of events with other groups, including AU Hillel, AU Interfaith Council, AU Chi Alpha, the GLBTA Resource Center, and a number of social justice groups on campus.

 The campus ministry community is committed to making its presence on the university campus known and making its mission clear to all.
-In the previous year, we adopted a revised mission statement: “Love God.
+Our mission statement is simply: “Love God.
 Serve Others.
 Welcome All.”
-This mission statements summarizes well the key focuses of the community: faithful commitment to God, service and justice toward others, and a community of radical hospitality for everyone.
+This mission statement summarizes well the key focuses of the community: faithful commitment to God, service and justice toward others, and a community of radical hospitality for everyone.
 Understanding our mission guides the ways in which the community seeks to be known and seeks to have the gospel message known on the AU campus.

 Students can also use the website to update their directory information, sign up for the Weekly E-pistle, indicate interest in various leadership positions, and participate in community polls.